 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Campus safety and operations.
-2 \$11,785 Masks, Partitions, remote headsets Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
+2 Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
 Replacing lost revenue due to reduced enrollment.
 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
 3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
-Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. \$107,234 Planning, Acquisiton and Implementation of CANVAS LMS system.
-Other Uses of (a)(1) Institutional Portion funds.
-4 \$20,036 Acquisition costs associated with additional space for distancing students for Live In-Person instruction.
+Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. \$224,753 Technology for distance learning and remote work Other Uses of (a)(1) Institutional Portion funds.
+4 \$289,146 Acquisition costs associated with additional space for distancing students for Live In-Person instruction.